-- 3102 Platform Speaking Planning, organizing, and delivering speeches intended to inform, to entertain, and to inspire, including speeches for various types of special occasions.
-Prerequisite: Speech 3101. - 3103 Phonetics, Voice and Articulation A course intended to develop clear articulation and enunciation, correct pronunciation, proper vowel placement, and control of the speaking voice.
-May not be counted for credit in addition to Speech 3100. - 3120 Beginning Oral Interpretation Practice in the oral interpretation of literature and study of the technique involved. - 3215 Fundamentals of Argumentation and Debate A course designed for those who wish to understand the basic techniques of formal argument.
+3102 Platform Speaking

+Planning, organizing, and delivering speeches intended to inform, to entertain, and to inspire, including speeches for various types of special occasions.
+Prerequisite: Speech 3101.

+3103 Phonetics, Voice and Articulation

+A course intended to develop clear articulation and enunciation, correct pronunciation, proper vowel placement, and control of the speaking voice.

+3120 Beginning Oral Interpretation

+Practice in the oral interpretation of literature and study of the technique involved.

+3215 Fundamentals of Argumentation and Debate

+A course designed for those who wish to understand the basic techniques of formal argument.
 Preparation of briefs for participation in debates on timely issues.
+Prerequisite: Speech 3101 and sophomore standing.

+3230 Language and Thought: General Semantics

-Prerequisite: Speech 3101 and sophomore standing. - 3219 Business and Professional Speaking A practical course designed to help the student meet situations in the business and professional world.
-Stress will be laid on the principles of organization and presentation of material and on the techniques of after-dinner speeches, sales talks, introductions, public discussions, political speeches, etc. Prerequisite: Sophomore standing. - 3305 Oral Interpretation A course for developing an adequate mental and emotional response to the meaning of literature with emphasis on improvement in voice, pronunciation, and cnunciation.
-Prerequisite: Speech 3120 and junior standing. - 3306 Techniques of Public Discussion A course intended to develop skill in leading and participating in discussion groups of all kinds.
+A practical analysis of the influence of verbal habits in human affairs with emphasis on the formulations of General Semantics which deal with communication problems such as conflict, confusion, prejudice; accuracy and precision in the use of verbal symbols.
+Prerequisite: Sophomore standing.

+3305 Oral Interpretation

+A course for developing an adequate mental and emotional response to the meaning of literature with emphasis on improvement in voice, pronunciation, and enunciation.
+Prerequisite: Speech 3120 and junior standing.

+3306 Techniques of Public Discussion

+A course intended to develop skill in leading and participating in discussion groups of all kinds.
 Attention is given to forums, panels, round tables, and symposiums, and to actual practice in the discussion of current problems.
+Prerequisite: Six hours of Speech or junior standing.

+3312 Voice Science

+A study of the vocal anatomy; the physical processes involved in speech production, including respiration, phonation, and articulation.
+Prerequisite: Speech 3103 and junior standing.

-Prerequisite: Six hours of Speech or junior standing. - 3315 Advanced Debate Technique and Theory A thorough analysis of the use of formal debate in our society.
+3315 Advanced Debate - Technique and Theory

+A thorough analysis of the use of formal debate in our society.
 Emphasis on the ethical and logical means of persuasion, recognition of fallacies and the preparation of summations.
-Prerequisite: Speech 3215. - 3319 Advanced Public Speaking A course designed to further the student's ability through the study of speech theory and model speeches.
+Prerequisite: Speech 3215.

+3319 Advanced Public Speaking

+A course designed to further the student's ability through the study of speech theory and model speeches.
 Emphasis on the various types of public address.
 Prerequisite: Completion of Speech 3102 and junior standing.

-3333 Direction of Speech Curriculum and Activities
+- 3333 Direction of Speech Curriculum and Activities

 For teachers of speech in elementary and secondary schools, emphasizing the development of an effective speech program, methods of criticism, correction of speech difficulties, and direction of speech activities.
-Prerequisite: Six hours of Speech or junior standing.

-3410 Principles of Speech Correction

-A study of the nature, causes, and treatment of speech disorders and defects, designed to give classroom teachers basic skills in working with the speech-defective child.
+Prerequisite: Six hours of Speech or junior standing. - 3410 Survey of Major Speech Disorders A study of the nature, causes, and treatment of speech disorders and defects, designed to give classroom teachers basic skills in working with the speech-defective child.
 Prerequisite: Junior standing.
-May not be counted in addition to Education 3410.

-3420 History of Public Address

-A study of the major speeches and speakers of the western world.
-Emphasis on the palitical, social, and economic influence which oratory has exercised throughout history.
-Special reference to the classical origin of rhetoric.
-Prerequisite: Six hours of speech or junior standing.

-3430 Seminar

-Independent research in an area to be chosen from oral interpretation, phonetics, public address, speech and hearing therapy, discussion, or speech education.
+May not be counted in addition to Education 3410. - 3421 History of Classical Oratory A study of the orators, issues and speaking arenas of ancient Greece and Rome, with special emphasis on the classical rhetorical tradition.
+Aristotle, Cicero and Quintillian.
+Prerequisite: 6 hours of Speech or junior standing. - 3422 History of Medieval and Modern Oratory A study of the development of oratory through the medieval period to modern times.
+St. Augustine to the present.
+Prerequisite: 6 hours of Speech or junior standing. - 3430 SEMINAR Independent research in an area to be chosen from oral interpretation, phonetics, public address, speech and hearing therapy, discussion, or speech education.
 May be repeated once for credit.
 Prerequisite: Twelve hours of speech courses.